An Introduction to Trinitarian Faith

 - Jesus Christ paid for all our sins—past, present and future—and there is no longer any debt to pay.

-- The Father has in Christ forgiven all our sins, and he eagerly desires that we turn to him.
+- The Father has in Christ forgiven all our sins, and he eagerly desires that we receive his forgiveness.

-- We can enjoy his love only when we believe that he loves us.
-We can enjoy his forgiveness only when we believe he has forgiven us.
+- We can enjoy his love only as we believe/trust that he loves us.
+We can enjoy his forgiveness only when we believe/trust he has forgiven us.